-December 31,
+For the Years Ended December 31,

-2021 2020
+2022 2021

 U.S. federal statutory rate (21.0)% (21.0)%

 State and foreign taxes (3.8)% (3.8)%

 Permanent differences

-Non-deductible expenses 0% 2.0%
+Stock-based compensation 37.4% 0%

+Other 1.0% 0%

+True-up to prior years return 19.3% 0%

-Valuation allowance 24.8% 22.8%
+Valuation allowance (32.9)% 24.8%

 Effective income tax rate 0% 0%

-The Company has net operating loss carryovers of approximately \$23,451,072 for federal and state income tax purposes and net operating loss carryovers of \$12,104,429 for Canadian provincial tax purposes which begin to expire in 2026.
+The Company has net operating loss carryovers of approximately \$23,017,786 for federal and state income tax purposes and net operating loss carryovers of \$11,663,991 for Canadian provincial tax purposes which begin to expire in 2026.
 The ultimate realization of the net operating loss is dependent upon future taxable income, if any, of the Company.

-Based on losses from inception, the Company determined that as of December 31, 2021 it is more likely than not that the Company will not realize benefits from the deferred tax assets.
+Based on losses from inception, the Company determined that as of December 31, 2022 it is more likely than not that the Company will not realize benefits from the deferred tax assets.
 The Company will not record income tax benefits in the consolidated financial statements until it is determined that it is more likely than not that the Company will generate sufficient taxable income to realize the deferred income tax assets.
-As a result of the analysis, the Company determined that a valuation allowance against the deferred tax assets was required of \$3,488,821 and \$2,997,084 as of December 31, 2021 and 2020, respectively.
+As a result of the analysis, the Company determined that a deferred tax asset valuation allowance of \$3,688,584 and \$3,488,821 was required as of December 31, 2022 and 2021, respectively.

 Internal Revenue Code ("IRC") Section 382 imposes limitations on the use of net operating loss carryovers when the share ownership of one or more 5% shareholders (shareholders owning 5% or more of the Company's outstanding capital stock) has increased on a cumulative basis over a period of three years by more than 50 percentage points.
 Management cannot control any ownership changes that occur.
 Accordingly, there is a risk of an ownership change beyond the control of the Company that could trigger a limitation of the use of the loss carryover.
-The Company has analyzed the issuances of common shares during the years ended December 31, 2021 and 2020 and does not believe such change of control occurred.
-If such ownership change under IRC section 382 had occurred, such change would substantially limit the Company's ability to utilize its net operating loss carryforwards in the future
+The Company has analyzed the issuances of common shares during the years ended December 31, 2022 and 2021 and does not believe such change of control occurred.
+If such ownership change under IRC section 382 had occurred, such change would substantially limit the Company's ability to utilize its net operating loss carryforwards in the future.

-NOTE 12 - FINANCIAL INSTRUMENTS
+NOTE 11 - FINANCIAL INSTRUMENTS